scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 In many cases, it seems fair to say that the skills required to implement state-of-the-art numerical algorithms consists of equal parts of mathematical sophistication and software engineering.
-In some areas, the development of correct, modular, portable implementations of proposed algorithms is a more significant stumbling block than the derivation of the algorithms themselves.
+In some areas, the development of correct, modular, portable implementations of proposed algorithms is as significant a challenge as the development of the algorithms themselves.
 Furthermore, there are signs that numerical analysts need to move beyond traditional flop-counting complexity analysis and incorporate more intricate knowledge of modern computer hardware in order to design efficient algorithms for that hardware.
 As